 - Download and install Photobie to your computer.

-- Once the program has been opened, open each of the images you wish to use in your animated image.
+- Once the program is installed, open the program, then open each of the images you want to use in your animated image.

-- Determine one picture that will be your starting frame and then select the image that will be the next frame.
-Click Region and then Select whole image region or press CTRL+A to select the complete image.
+- Select one picture for the starting frame of the animated image, then select the image for the next frame.
+Click Region and then Select whole image region, or press Ctrl+A to select the complete image.

-- Select the picture that you determined to be your starting frame earlier and then click Edit and then Paste as new layer, or press Ctrl+V to paste the image.
+- Select the picture you determined to be your starting frame earlier.
+Click Edit and then Paste as new layer, or press Ctrl+V to paste the image.

-- Once done you should have a new layer in the starting frame.
-Repeat steps 3-5 for each additional image (frame) you wish to use in the animated image.
+- Once done, there is a new layer in the starting frame.
+Repeat steps 3-5 for each additional image (frame) you want to use in the animated image.

-- Once all images have been added as layers into the starting image, click GIF_Animation and then Animation control panel.
+- Once all images are added as layers in the starting image, click GIF_Animation and then Animation Control Panel.

-- In the Animation control panel you should see each of the layers.
-If you do not, click the green arrows to refresh the image view.
-Clicking the green box with a play triangle in it will play the animation.
-If it's going too fast select one of the frames and increase the millisecond delay time.
+- In the Animation Control Panel, each layer is displayed.
+If you do not see the layers, click the green arrows to refresh the image view.
+Clicking the green box with a play triangle in it plays the animation.
+If it's going too fast, select one of the frames and increase the millisecond delay time.

-- Once the animation looks good click the blue diskette icon to save the animation.
+- Once the animation looks good to you, click the blue diskette icon to save the animation as an animated image.